Best Prepaid Phone Plans

 On average, what does your cell phone usage consist of?
 Do you spend the majority of your time texting friends and family?
 Or do you use your phone mostly to surf the web and check emails?
 Determine exactly what portion of your time you spend talking, texting, and using data.
 If you find that you lean heavily in one area over the other, a pay-as-you-go offer might be your best bet.

 As with any cell phone provider, coverage is crucial.
 First and foremost, make sure the provider's service is available in your area.
 You can find a map detailing the coverage areas on the company's website.
+You want the best prepaid cell phone coverage, and fortunately market growth in the industry has led to extremely competitive coverage levels.

 4. Phone Selection